 If you have any of these symptoms, call your doctor immediately.
 Delay may result in serious health complications.

-Following the tips above can help you to avoid foot problems.
+Potential Complications Following the tips above can help you to avoid foot problems.
 As stated above, high blood sugar levels can over time cause nerve damage and circulation problems that damage your feet.
 Left unnoticed or untreated, sores, ingrown toenails, and other problems can lead to infection.

 Infections that do not heal can cause skin and tissue to die (gangrene).
 The dead tissue turns black.
 Treatment can involve surgery to remove a toe, foot, or part of a leg (amputation).

-A doctor should examine your feet at every visit and do a thorough foot exam once a year.
+Visiting the Doctor A doctor should examine your feet at every visit and do a thorough foot exam once a year.
 If you have a history of foot problems, you should be checked more often.
 Your health care provider should also give you information on foot care and answer all your questions.
 Report any corns, calluses, sores, cuts, bruises, infections, or foot pain.

 If necessary, your doctor can recommend a podiatrist who specializes in diabetic foot care or give you information about special shoes that may help.